The powers that be are waging a war on your wealth.

 Such is the game the big boys play.

-You can either b!tch about it or try to become one.
+You can either b!tch about it or try to become a major player yourself.

 Once you do that, you can often just sit on your money and it will multiply for you.